 How do I know that?
 I know it because those assumptions lie behind the English translations of Genesis 1 and 2 which we use today.
 Like it or not, Genesis in the English Bible is “bound” by those assumptions.
 A major part of my task in the book is to loose those bonds and release the chapters to speak for themselves.
 Hence the title.(p.
 13)

 As mentioned above, he cites a conspiracy, dating all the way back to the translators of the Septuagint (Greek Old Testament).
-But he comes nowhere near proving this point.
+But he never supports this point.

 The Real Tragedy

 You have to wonder what the next generation thinks about us?
-Are they really going to embrace a book that we’re admitting can’t be trusted?
+Are they really going to embrace a book the modern Church doesn’t trust?

 Unbinding the Rules